C23-PS001/SuaraKitaApp/README.md

 ### 5. Vote
 Here are the flow when user want to cast their vote:
-1. ID Number Validation
+1. ID Number Validation.
+User required to input their id card number as the first step of the verification method.
+The verification purpose is to check eligibility to vote.
 2. Face Verification.
+As the second verification, user take selfie and the selfie was compared with the selfies that captured on the registration process to ensure that he/she is the real account holder/voter.
 3. Vote Guide.
 4. Vote Page.

-> Jitpack Library/Dependency:
+User just need to click the prefered candidates and confirm the vote.
+The vote status on the profile page will be changed to "Sudah Memilih" when user completed the voting progress and won't be able to vote again.